-Ken Hopper, MD, MBA, is the Assistant Dean for Health Systems Science Education for Alice L. Walton School of Medicine.
+Ken Hopper, MD, MBA, is the Interim Chair of Medical Education and Assistant Dean for Health Systems Science Education at Alice L. Walton School of Medicine.
 In this role, he oversees student education in health care delivery, community health, population health, interprofessional skills development, continuous quality improvement, historic payment methodologies, and future-visioned value-based care models.
 Topics include outcomes-oriented patient care and engagement strategies, team-based care, community and population health, health finance, legal issues in care delivery, value-based care, and patient-centered health advocacy.

 Dr. Hopper’s early career included hospital medical director leadership roles.
 He draws on more than 30 years of psychiatric practice and leadership experience in the design and continuous operation of a team-based care model that facilitates proactive care delivery across all provider types and patient conditions.
 His work has focused on meaningful improvements in patient outcomes and wellbeing for all involved in the health care transaction.